 - U67 → RK-87 capsule

-The Fox 460 is not a clone of any of these vintage microphones, but we can certainly achieve a similar tone and frequency response... for a tiny fraction of the price.
-Then fine-tune the mic's high-frequency response using the instructions in the kit to establish exactly the voicing you desire.
+The Fox 460 is not a clone of any of these vintage microphones, but can deliver a similar tone and frequency response... for a fraction of the price of a vintage European mic.

 Upgrading the Apex 460